amisoneji/DataScience_concepts/Uni_Bi_Multivariate_analysis/README.md

 **Multivariate Analysis:**
 ___________________________________________________________________________________________________________________________________________

-Multivariate analysis us analysing more than two features.
+Multivariate analysis as analyzing more than two features.
-Analysis differ as that variables are depends on eachother or how much they will affect the prediction either they are highly corelated or not dpendent on each other.
+Analysis differ as that variables are depends on each other or how much they will affect the prediction either they are highly correlated or not dependent on each other.